-Please avoid software compatibility problems, by Submitting a Word.docx document or pasting your artist statement, (500 words or less) as text, into an e-mail and send before the announced deadline.
+Please avoid software compatibility problems, by pasting your artist statement, (500 words or less)

-Some say that artists have trouble writing.
-Some believe that writing about art is less important than making it.
-Some artists say that their art speaks for them and that explanation is redundant.
+as text, into an e-mail and send before the announced deadline.

-However, many artists are willing to translate and share their vision and purpose with people who do not easily understand visual communication.
+It has been said by some that artists have trouble writing.
+It has been suggested that writing about art is much less important than making it.
+Some artists have even stated that their art speaks for them and that further communication is redundant.

+However, there are those artists who are willing to translate and share their vision and purpose with people who do not easily understand visual communication.
 The artist statement is very often a requirement of exhibition, professional representation, promotion, and requests for funding support.